timharek/timharek.no/content/blog/2023-04-09-2023-march-recently/index.md

 ### Movies

-- Aftersun - A very quiet movie about a father and daughter.
+- **Aftersun** – A very quiet movie about a father and daughter.
 The movie itself could be looked at as a bit boring, but the story it told was interesting.
-- John Wick: Chapter 4 - Action, action and more action.
+- **John Wick: Chapter 4** – Action, action and more action.
 Keanu is doing what he does best.
 There were a few super cool action moments and the bird-eye-view one-shot scene was really cool!

 ### TV